osedoe/Web-Development-Notes/Arch/arch-linux-installation.md

+---
+title: "Arch Linux installation"
+spoiler: "Steps to install Arch Linux"
+tags: ["Arch"]
+slug: "installing-arch-linux"
+contentType: "notes"
+published: true
+---

 # Arch linux custom installation

 ## Introduction

 **Disclaimer:** This does not pretend to be by any means the perfect arch installation guide, but what it has worked for me after trying hard and failing even harder.

 We will be installing the Arch Linux OS, GRUB, and KDE.

-This guide is heavily based in [Henri's arch installation](https://paste.ubuntu.com/23956628/).
+This guide is heavily inspired by [Henri's arch installation](https://paste.ubuntu.com/23956628/).

 ## Guide

-### 1. Hello, I'm looking for the Nyan Cat | Internet conf
+### 1. Internet configuration

 As obvious as it may sound, first we need to check that we have a working internet connection.
 Hence, we'll do:

 ```terminal
 # To enable the network interface